surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/id/1
 ```

-- This request deletes the file with ID `1` from the `/files` directory.
+- This request deletes the file with ID `1` from the `/files` endpoint.
 - Similar to the name-based deletion, the file is identified using its ID.

 **General Notes**